meodai/color-names/README.md

 # color-names
-A semi manual merge of different color lists:
+A semi manual merge of different color name lists.

 ## Process
 My goal is to create a as big as possible color name list.
 I merged different lists, modified the names when they where the same but had different hex values, and I shifted the colors a bit when the same color had different names.